Kafka Streams: Real-Time Stream Processing Applications

 Kafka Streams provides exactly-once processing within the Kafka ecosystem.
 A record is processed exactly once even if failures occur.

-The key mechanism is the transactional outbox pattern.
+The mechanism is transactional output.
 Kafka Streams uses Kafka transactions to coordinate output with offset commits.
 If a processor crashes after writing output but before committing its offset, the transaction aborts and the output is rolled back.

 // Enable exactly-once processing